-The input PSK signal is either $r_d(t) = Ac_n(t)\cos(2\pi f{IF}t)$ or $r{dd}(t) = Ad_n(t)\cos(2\pi f{IF}t)$, as indicated previously in (3) also, where f{IF} is the IF frequency.
-The measured waveforms in Fig. 16 show the detected 100 Kbps data with its recovered 100 KHz clock from the 1MHz IF input signal.
-The graph in (2) is transition pulses obtained from the input signal $r(t)(r{dd}(t) = Ad_n(t)\cos(w{IF}t))$.
+The input PSK signal is either $r_d(t) = Ac_n(t)\cos(2\pi f{\rm IF}t)$ or $r{dd}(t) = Ad_n(t)\cos(2\pi f{\rm IF}t)$ , as indicated previously in (3) also, where $f{\rm IF}$ is the IF frequency.
+The measured waveforms in Fig. 16 show the detected 100-Kbps data with its recovered 100-kHz clock from the 1-MHz IF input signal.
+The graph in (2) is transition pulses obtained from the input signal $r(t)(r{dd}(t) = Ad_n(t)\cos(w{\rm IF}t))$ .
 It can be noticed that he output clock is still a proper clock despite the fact that no transition may occur sometimes during random information.
 The output is selected for DDPSK detection and it includes the bit streams $d_n(t)$ as given above.

 As explained in the previous sections, the receiver utilizes non-coherent technique and the synchronization of the incoming carrier frequency is not needed.
 In most demodulators, the baseband includes a reference oscillator to down convert the incoming signal to the baseband.
 In such cases, the local reference oscillator has to be synchronized with the Doppler affected received signal (where mostly PLL is used).
 Apart from increasing the complexity, any drift from the local oscillator's frequency makes the detection difficult.
 In this receiver circuit, due to the auto-correlation demodulation, the demodulation is insensitive to Doppler corrupted received signal without the need of a PLL for the carrier synchronization.
-In order to test the feasibility of the auto-correlation detection, a frequency offset is added to the input 1 MHz signal in the measurement result illustrated in Fig. 17.
-Fig. 17-(3) is a 1 MHz PSK signal in which a data of 100 Kbps is modulated.
-It includes a maximum frequency offset of $\Delta f = \pm 10$ KHz (i.e. $f_i = 1$ MHz $\pm \Delta f$), which is the highest Doppler rate expected in deep space communications [10][11].
-As seen from Fig. 17-(2), the pulses smaller than $2T_s$ result from the random frequency offsets.
+In order to test the feasibility of the auto-correlation detection, a frequency offset is added to the input 1-MHz signal in the measurement result illustrated in Fig. 17.
+Fig. 17 -(3) is a 1-MHz PSK signal in which a data of 100 Kbps is modulated.
+It includes a maximum frequency offset of $\Delta f = \pm 10$ kHz (i.e., $f_i = 1$ MHz $\pm \Delta f$ ), which is the highest Doppler rate expected in deep space communications [10], [11].
+As seen from Fig. 17 graph 2), the pulses smaller than $2T_s$ result from the random frequency offsets.
 They are eliminated at the output of the Prefilter as explained previously in Fig. 7.
-The duration of the error pulses for the worst-case due to Doppler effect is less than that of the transition pulses of $2T_s$.
-That is why the transition pulses are configured (to have duration of $2T_s$) such that they will have wider duration than error pulses that can result from Doppler.
-As such, none of transition pulses should be lost since they are very important for the synchronization.
+The duration of the error pulses for the worst case due to Doppler effect is less than that of the transition pulses of $2T_s$ .
+That is why the transition pulses are configured (to have duration of $2T_s$ ) such that they will have wider duration than error pulses that can result from Doppler.